Events

 Never Stop Learning

-We offer free, online events on the first Wednesday of each month, providing information and educational opportunities on topics related to well-being and research.
-These are called Wellness Wednesdays or Research Seminar Series.
+We offer free events on Wednesdays of each month, providing information, workshops, and educational opportunities on topics related to well-being and research.
 We also promote other events in the community.
 Click the images for more information and registration.
 If you missed one of our events, you can click on View Event to watch a recording.

 Research Seminar Series: Understanding Pain through a Multi-Dimensional Lens